dsrkoc/nomtail/README.md

 In cases where several allocations frequently output log messages and those messages start with a well formatted timestamp (like ISO 8601), messages can be printed in a more chronological order, rather than in the order they were received from allocations.
-Nomtail can be instructed to lexicographically sort log messages it keeps in its buffer before outputing them to the stderr:
+Nomtail can be instructed to lexicographically sort log messages it keeps in its buffer before outputing them to the stdout:

 ```
 $ nomtail -sort-buffer my-service